Chryssostomos Chatgilialoglu

-Chryssostomos Chatgilialoglu (Greek: Χρυσόστομος Χατζηλιάλογλου), is a Greek-Italian chemist and his work has mainly focused on free radical reactions.
-His parents Christos and Penelope were ethnic Greeks from Asia Minor and he was born in 1952 in Nikaia Greece where he grew up and went to school until the age of 18.
-He is currently President of the company Lipinutragen and associated with the National Research Council (CNR) of Italy in Bologna and Adam Mickiewicz University, Poznań (Poland).
+Chryssostomos Chatgilialoglu (Greek: Χρυσόστομος Χατζηλιάλογλου) is a Greek-Italian chemist, whose work has mainly focused on free radical reactions.
+His parents Christos and Penelope were ethnic Greeks from Asia Minor.
+He was born in 1952 in Nikaia Greece, where he grew up and went to school until the age of 18.
+He is currently President of the company Lipinutragen and associated with the National Research Council (CNR) of Italy in Bologna and Adam Mickiewicz University, Poznań, Poland.

 Education and career

-In 1971, Chatgilialoglu moved from Greece to Italy for university studies and began his scientific involvement at the University of Bologna where he obtained his Italian doctorate degree (Laurea) from the Faculty of Industrial Chemistry.
-In 1977, he moved to England for two years postdoctoral appointment at the University of York with Professor R.O.C.
+In 1971 Chatgilialoglu moved from Greece to Italy for university studies and began his scientific involvement at the University of Bologna, where he obtained his Italian doctorate degree (Laurea) from the Faculty of Industrial Chemistry.
+In 1977 he moved to England for a two-year postdoctoral appointment at the University of York with Professor R.O.C.
 Norman.
-In the end of 1979 he moved to Canada for three years postdoctoral appointment at the National Research Council of Canada, with Professor K.U.
+In the end of 1979, he moved to Canada for a three-year postdoctoral appointment at the National Research Council of Canada, with Professor K.U.
 Ingold.

-In 1983, he joined the National Research Council (CNR) of Italy in Bologna as Visiting Scientist becoming permanent Researcher in 1985.
+In 1983 he joined the National Research Council (CNR) of Italy in Bologna as Visiting Scientist becoming permanent Researcher in 1985.
 From 1991 he held the position of Research Director at the Institute of Organic Synthesis and Photoreactivity (ISOF) of CNR Research Area of Bologna until he retired from this position in the end of 2019, becoming Research Associate of ISOF-CNR from February 2020.

 From March 2014 to May 2016, Chatgilialoglu was appointed as the Director of the Institute of Nanoscience and Nanotechnology at the NCSR “Demokritos” in Athens (Greece) and from May 2015 he served as the vice-president of the NCSR “Demokritos” for one year.

 He is the co-founder and President of the company Lipinutragen Srl, which was incorporated in December 2005 as spin-off company officially recognized by the CNR.
-From February 2019, he has been distinguished as visiting professor at the Center for Advanced Technologies, Adam Mickiewicz University, Poznań (Poland).
+From February 2019, he has been distinguished as visiting professor at the Center for Advanced Technologies, Adam Mickiewicz University, Poznań.

 Dr. Chatgilialoglu is actually the leader of his research group in Bologna at ISOF-CNR.
 His actual research activities are focused on Free Radical Chemistry with a multidisciplinary approach including structure-reactivity-mechanism studies leading to applications in synthetic methodologies, materials science, and in life sciences.